 Another key unknown is how contagious the virus is.
 Unlike the flu, there is no vaccine for the new coronavirus, and this means it becomes more dangerous for the populations at risk, elderly people, or those with existing respiratory or immune problems.

-The majority of deaths worldwide from COVID-19, the disease caused by the new coronavirus, have occurred in people 60 years or older, according to the World Health Organization (WHO).
+Although the majority of cases are between the range of 40-59 years old, the majority of deaths worldwide from COVID-19, the disease caused by the new coronavirus, have occurred in people 60 years or older, according to the World Health Organization (WHO).
 For that reason, in most countries health authorities advise anyone over the age of 65, or those with serious chronic medical conditions, to stay home for the next month.

 There are important prevention measures we should follow, and there is information available from scientists and public health authorities that helps us to better understand the actual risk and scope of the virus.

 Below is a guide for understanding COVID-19, who is most at risk, and what we should do as individuals to protect ourselves.